-Each SQM reading must be initiated by pressing the button.
+Each SQM-L reading must be initiated by pressing the button.
 The displayed reading will stay on for 10 seconds before shutting down.
 After the unit has shut down, press the button to initiate another reading.

-The readings are lower (brighter) than expected.
+The readings are numerically lower (brighter) than expected.

-Make sure that no stray light from street lights or other sources is getting into the sensor, the sensor has a full-angle response of 120°.
+Make sure that no stray light from street lights or other sources directly illuminates the lens/sensor.